College is an expensive investment that requires teenagers to make very important decisions. Want more information or resources?

 Class by Paul Fussell.
 A send-up of our obsessions with class, including a funny chapter on colleges.
 Biting and very revealing.
 You’ll keep assessing your own behavior as you read.
 Generally very funny.

 College Admissions and the Public Interest by B. Alden Thresher.
 The best book ever written or likely to be written on what college admission is, or should be, all about.
 Currently out of print, unfortunately.
 If you can get your hands on a copy, consider yourself lucky.
-Should be required reading for every admission person and college counselor.
-(Amazon.com has a few copies available through third party sellers for as little as $5.00 including shipping.
+It should be required reading for every admission person and college counselor.
+(Amazon.com has a few copies available through third-party sellers for as little as $5.00 including shipping.
 I highly recommend it.)

 College Admissions for the 21st Century by Robert Sternberg.
 A good short history of college admission in the US plus some ideas about how to incorporate alternative ways of knowing into the admission process in order to get beyond the test scores and grades.
 The author is a professor of psychology and former dean of arts and sciences at Tufts.